wmoos/Monistic-Continuum-Model-MCM/UPC_V05_EN.md

 ## Relation to MCM Ontology

-VPK is fully compatible with the MCM Master Ontology (Version 07).
+UPC is fully compatible with the MCM Master Ontology (Version 07).
 It provides the operator-level realization of the monistic geometric medium and its emergent structures.

 ---